-Returns the values for the constraints evaluated at the values given for the primal variales in set_primals Parameters out (array_like, optional) - Output array.
+Returns the values for the constraints evaluated at the values given for the primal variales in set_primals Parameters vector like out (array_like, optional) - Output array.
 Its type is preserved and it must be of the right shape to hold the output.

-Returns the values for the equality constraints evaluated at the values given for the primal variales in set_primals out (array_like, optional) - Output array.
+Returns the values for the equality constraints evaluated at the values given for the primal variales in set_primals out (vector_like, optional) - Output vector.
 Its type is preserved and it must be of the right shape to hold the output.